 Yesterday, I had a moment of disassociation.
 I awoke to a pounding headache and a huge weight of dread made me unfocused and slow to move.
 Despite this feeling, I sat in front of my computer and did my best to write a blog post, but the screen remained pure white.Tweet

-This dread, it powered me down into safe mode, protecting my brain from overproducing too much emotion.
-So, what lye at the core of this emergency shutdown?
-My kids, I haven’t seen them in weeks so sometimes, it’s gut-wrenchingly difficult.
-I had a micro panic when I thought about the potential length of time would go by before I saw them again.
+This dread powered me down into safe mode, protecting my brain from overproducing too much emotion.
+So, what lies at the core of this emergency shutdown?
+My kids.
+I haven’t seen them in weeks so sometimes, it’s gut-wrenchingly difficult.
+I had a micro panic when I thought about the potential length of time that would go by before I saw them again.
 Could this have been the catalyst?

 Want to hear the stories of others battling mental illness?
 Go to A New Dawn.

-As to how much time went by, I can’t say, all I do know is something brought me back.
+As to how much time went by, I can’t say.
+All I do know is that something brought me back.
 Something, whatever it was, lifted the trance.
-From there, I started taking inventory of all the things around me; this was in an effort to fully restore me to reality.
+From there, I started taking inventory of all the things around me, in an effort to fully restore me to reality.

 Hey, you’ve made it this far.

-I think its perfectly natural to have your mental health condition buzzing at high alert given the times we’re in, so be kind to yourself, ok.
-We are in fact in uncharted waters with this outbreak, you will be triggered, depressed, anxious and yes, some may even have a moment of disassociation.
+I think it’s perfectly natural to have your mental-health condition buzzing at high alert given the times we’re in, so be kind to yourself, okay?
+We are in fact in uncharted waters with this outbreak.
+You will be triggered, depressed, anxious and yes, may even have a moment of disassociation.
 What’s important is to use your coping skills and understand that mental illness can be all about riding the wave.
-It will wash over you and you will come out the other side of it to fight another day.
+It will wash over you and you will come out on the other side of it to fight another day.
 Hey, you’ve made it this far.